Please note: This post was updated on August 3rd 2020

 - Dietary therapy: help patients make better dietary choices according to their body constitution and current health problems.
 After all, you could provide your client with the best acupuncture treatments and herbs, but unless they have a healthy diet and lifestyle, your treatments may not be so effective.

 - Exercise: recommend exercises according to their health conditions and physical limitations.
-For existing clients, you know their health condition and this will be great way to personalise their exercises accordingly.
+For existing clients, you know their health condition and this will be a great way to personalise their exercises accordingly.
 For any muscle support, kinesiology taping can be a great way to help your client, especially as there are many tutorials on the internet.

 - Stress reduction: as many of us now know, stress is a major contributing factor to many health conditions.
 You can provide your client with stress reducing recommendations such as using mindfulness and meditation apps like Headspace and Calm, taking walks in the parks or reading a light-hearted book.
 You can also suggest calming herbal teas like our Aura TranquiliT or SleepyT.